-David Taylor Majure, MD, MPH Specialties: Cardiology, Advanced Heart Failure and Transplant Cardiology
+David Taylor Majure, M.D., MPH Specialties: Cardiovascular Disease, Cardiology, Advanced Heart Failure and Transplant Cardiology

 Dr. David Majure is the Director of the Heart Transplant Service at Weill Cornell Medicine.
 He specializes in the care of patients with advanced heart failure, patients requiring or who have a heart transplant or ventricular assist device (LVAD), and patients with pulmonary hypertension.